Upgrade classic workspaces to the new workspaces in Power BI

 After upgrade, the workspace OneDrive is connected to the Microsoft 365 group SharePoint document library.
 This document library shows as the OneDrive option in the Get Data > Files experience.
-Be aware that not all workspace users may have permission to that document library, if they're not in the Microsoft 365 group.
+Not all workspace users may have permission to that document library, if they're not in the Microsoft 365 group.

 Content packs during upgrade

 The new workspace experience doesn't support content packs.
 Instead, use apps and shared datasets to distribute content in the workspace.
 We recommend removing published or installed content packs from the workspace prior to upgrade.
-However, if there are published or installed content packs when you upgrade, the upgrade process attempts to preserve the content, as described below.
+However, if there are published or installed content packs when you upgrade, the upgrade process attempts to preserve the content, as described later in this article.
 There is no way to restore the content pack or the association of content to the content pack after you upgrade.